đŸ›ïž The Trail of GaudĂ

 Iconic facade inspired by the animal world — scaly roof, bone-like columns, colour-shifting ceramics.
 Evenings offer a spectacular light show.
 Book tickets online weeks ahead — they sell out fast.

-Sagrada Família Must see
+Sagrada FamĂlia Must see

 🕘 Mon–Sat 9am–8pm · Sun 10:30am–8pm

-Casa Milà — La Pedrera Must see
+Casa Milà — La Pedrera Worth a visit

 🕘 Daily · 9am–8:30pm (summer) · 9am–6:30pm (winter)